 FENC SHAREHOLDER ALERT: Jakubowitz Law Reminds Fennec Shareholders of a Lead Plaintiff Deadline of April 11, 2022

-NEW YORK , March 25, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Fennec Pharmaceuticals Inc. (NASDAQ: FENC).
+NEW YORK, April 1, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Fennec Pharmaceuticals Inc. (NASDAQ: FENC).

 To receive updates on the lawsuit, fill out the form: